Facing a challenge?

-Life can offer us unexpected trials and changes, prompting important family decisions.
-If you are concerned about the future care of your pet, it is best to exhaust all resources before surrendering to a shelter.
+If you are facing a challenge, or concerned about the future care of your pet, it is best to exhaust all resources before surrendering to a shelter.

 Registering your dog as an ESA (emotional support animal) will not only improve your mental health, but also, allows you to keep your dog if the HOA/landlord or property owner won't allow dogs because of breed, or size - even if they have a no pet policy!